Request for Proposal

-The San Francisco Arts Commission is soliciting submissions to establish a pool of existing sculptures, ranging in height from 20 feet to 50 feet, to be considered for a one year temporary display in Patricia's Green in San Francisco.
+The San Francisco Arts Commission is soliciting submissions to establish a pool of existing sculptures to be considered for a one year temporary display in Patricia's Green in San Francisco.
 The height of the sculpture should allow for a high visibility amongst the surrounding residential and commercial structures.
 Patricia's Green is located in Hayes Valley on Octavia Street between Hayes and Fell Streets.
 This will continue a long legacy of temporary artwork being displayed in Patricia’s Green that started in 2005.
 This program is the result of a strong partnership with the Hayes Valley Neighborhood Association and their advocacy for public art funding.

 If selected for this temporary sculpture outdoor exhibition, artist(s) will be required to schedule a minimum of one Artist Talk at the site of sculpture throughout the duration of the loan.

 Patricia’s Green is a popular neighborhood destination, providing one of the primary sources for public open space in the Hayes Valley neighborhood.
 It includes perimeter landscaping, seating, lawn area for casual activities and a play area for children.
 It spans two city blocks on the north/south axis and is situated in the midst of a commercial and residential area.
 The specific site for the sculpture is a round concrete plaza, of approximately 26 by 37 feet, in the center of Patricia’s Green which is on axis with Linden Alley.
 There is a source for electrical power adjacent to the concrete plaza which may be used for the exhibition, if necessary.
 Please see rendering of Patricia’s Green below:

 How To Apply